cameronwickes/cameron-wickes/content/posts/federating-matrix-user-directory-lookups-using-ma1sd.md

 The API, built with Docker and FastAPI, allows Matrix user directory searches to be recursively federated for corporate use.
-It performs the following seqquence of actions to do this:
+It performs the following sequence of actions to do this:

 * Checks the validity of API supplied credentials
 * Checks the validity of a user specified authorisation token against all federation domains